SenseException/intl-format/UPGRADE.md

 # Upgrade to 2.2

+## Support for PHP 8

+Intl-Format is ready for PHP 8.

 ## Support of 0 and space padding characters in `PrecisionNumberFormatter`

 `PrecisionNumberFormatter` now supports 0 and space padding characters: